-Think about BOTH sides of the discussion.
-Then write an opinion essay in your own words supporting either side.
-In your essay, explain your opinion about the use of wind energy and give reasons to support your opinion.
+Think about both sides of the discussion as presented in the passages, and then write an opinion essay supporting either side of the debate about the use of wind energy.
+Explain your opinion, and give reasons to support it.

-Be sure to use information from BOTH passages in your opinion essay.
+Be sure to use information from BOTH passages.
+Write your answer on the lines provided.